 5. Use proper braking and shifting techniques

-When making your descent, it’s a known guideline to be one gear lower than the one you came up in.
+When it comes to mountain driving tips we have to talk about making your descent.
+It’s a known guideline to be one gear lower than the one you came up in.
 Also, remember to brake and downshift before the downgrade.
-People usually brake when they’re already half-way down the hill and they realize they’re going too fast.
+People usually slow-down when they’re already half-way down the hill and they realize they’re going too fast.
 This can be very harmful to the brakes if you are heavily using them or staying on them, as they can overheat and possibly catch fire.
 If you try to downshift while going downhill, you have a higher chance of stalling the engine or getting stuck in neutral.

 Even when you do brake before the downgrade, you’ll likely still need to apply the brakes on the way.
 Again, don’t stay on the brakes for an extended period of time, and find your “safe speed.”
 For example, if your safe speed is 40 mph, you should allow your truck to speed up to 45 mph and then steadily drop your speed to 35 mph.
 This allows you to let off the breaks for a little while until you speed back up.